-Note that with hyper-threading enabled, commands like top(1) and run(1) report twice as many CPUs.
+Note that with hyper-threading enabled, commands like top(1) and run(1) report twice as many CPUs as were previously present on systems running a version of RedHawk Linux prior to release 1.3 that did not have hyper-threading support.
 When hyper-threading is disabled on a system-wide basis, the logical CPU numbers are equivalent to the physical CPU numbers.